googleapis/google-cloud-python/packages/gapic-generator/docs/getting-started/local.rst

 .. include:: _example.rst

-You will also need the common protos, currently in experimental status, which define certain client-specific annotations.
+You will also need the common protos, which define certain client-specific annotations.
 These are in the `api-common-protos`_ repository.
 Clone this from GitHub also:

 .. code-block:: shell

   $ git clone https://github.com/googleapis/api-common-protos.git
-  $ cd api-common-protos
-  $ git checkout --track -b input-contract origin/input-contract
-  $ cd ..

 .. _api-common-protos: https://github.com/googleapis/api-common-protos/tree/input-contract